-New Zealand is one of those ideal destinations where visitors get a lot out of just one visit.
-There is so much to enjoy in NZ: from its incredible natural beauty and wildlife, all the way to its hot water beaches, hiking and surfing as well as exploring the indigenous Maori culture, urban architecture, and renowned wine tasting.
+There is so much to enjoy in NZ: from its hot water beaches, hiking and surfing to its indigenous Maori culture, urban architecture, and renowned wine tasting.

 It is mandatory for German citizens, as all other visa-exempt nationals, to obtain an electronic travel authorization before departure from their home country.
 The NZeTA, Electronic Travel Authority, will allow German passport holders to spend up to 90 consecutive days in NZ for tourism purposes.